badu/badu.github.io/_content/about.md

 project using AngularJS, so I had re-enter the "wonderful" world of Javascript via a framework with a love-hate relationship with it.
 So, yes, I have the modern front end developer skills too (Grunt, Babel, Node, etc).

-The modelling - I love building data centric application - was interesting because we had to support a number of species of exams, each with certain conditions like shuffling, allow retaking and resuming the exams, measuring points and statistics.
+The modeling - I love building data centric application - was interesting because we had to support a number of species of exams, each with certain conditions like shuffling, allow retaking and resuming the exams, measuring points and statistics.